kbparagua/paloma/README.md

 ```

 ## Hook
 `insert_paloma_hook` is a helper method that you use in your views to insert Paloma's HTML hook.
-It is what connects your Ruby code to your javascript code.
+It is what connects your ruby code to your javascript code.
 Basically, it contains a javascript code that has embedded ruby in it.
 That javascript code will register the Rails controller and action to Paloma's engine, then after that it will remove itself from the DOM.

 Ideally, you just need to call `insert_paloma_hook` in your layouts, since the layout will always be included in every rendered view.
 But if you are rendering a view without a layout, make sure to call `insert_paloma_hook` in that view.

 ## Starting Paloma
 Once Paloma's HTML hook is already executed, you can now start Paloma by calling `Paloma.start()` in your javascript code.
 First, it will execute the HTML hook if not yet executed, then will initialize the correct Paloma controller, execute any before callbacks, and finally execute the correct action if available.

 ## AJAX
 1. Make sure that the AJAX response contains the HTML hook. (use `insert_paloma_hook`)
 2. Start Paloma on complete/success.